The New Gen Ed Lottery System, Explained

-This article is designed to explain how to acheive the third answer to this perplexing problem by the use of the vague generality, the artful equivocation and the overpowering assumption.
+This article is designed to explain how to achieve the third answer to this perplexing problem by the use of the vague generality, the artful equivocation and the overpowering assumption.

 It seems pretty obvious that in any discussion of the various methods whereby the crafty student attempts to show the grader that he knows a lot more than he actually does, the vague generality is the key device.
 A generality is a vague statement that means nothing by itself, but when placed in an essay on a specific subject might very well mean something to a grader.
 The true master of a generality is the man who can write a 10-page essay, which means nothing at all to him, and have it mean a great deal to anyone who reads it.
 The generality writer banks on the knowledge possessed by the grader, hoping the marker will read things into his essay.